-Second, your Attorney will look into is what speed exactly you were going (if it applies to your case).
+Second, your Boating Attorney in Georgia will look into is what speed exactly you were going (if it applies to your case).
 If you can prove that you were adhering to idle speed, then you cannot be guilty of homicide by vessel in the first degree.

-Third, if you can demonstrate that you were not under the influence of alcohol, drugs, or toxic vapors, then your Attorney will move to have the charges reduced or dismissed because of your particular circumstances.
+Third, if you can demonstrate that you were not under the influence of alcohol, drugs, or toxic vapors, then your Georgia Boating Lawyer will move to have the charges reduced or dismissed because of your particular circumstances.

 We understand the seriousness of boating charges and we are prepared to help you fight your case.
 Our office is here 24/7 including nights, weekends, and holidays.
-Let Georgia's premier criminal defense firm assist with your case today.
+Let our experienced Boating Attorneys in Georgia firm assist with your case today.